metaory/mxcolr/README.md

 `theme.mx` is intended to be sourced in `.profile` or `bashrc` to have apps that can directly access system env read system scheme from it

 Basic Usage
 ===========
 Templates are the easiest way to produce scheme files for different apps,

-every file the `./templates/{tpl}` will be parsed, scheme variables replaced and placed in `~/.config/mxc/{tpl}`
+every file the `./templates/{tpl}` will be parsed, scheme variables replaced and placed in `~/.config/mxc/{tpl}` possible variables in addition to [theme.mx](./assets/samples/theme.mx) are gui (hex) colors short of their hash prefixed with HL, eg: HLC01 HLWBG > df419b 4863e9

 ### some apps that ONLY rely on template file
 - kitty  template:[kitty-theme.conf](./templates/kitty-theme.conf) output:[kitty-theme.conf](./assets/samples/kitty-theme.conf)